kubernetes/community/contributors/design-proposals/statefulset-update.md

 if `.Spec.Replicas` is less than `.Status.Replicas`, the controller will delete the Pod corresponding to the largest ordinal.
 This implies that scaling takes precedence over Pod updates.
-1. If all Pods in the range `[0,.Spec.Replicas)` have a Status of Running and a Ready Condition, if `.Spec.Replicas` is equal to `.Status.Replicas`, and if there are Pods that do not match their [target Pod state](#target-pod-state), the Pod with the largest ordinal in that set will be deleted.
+1. If all Pods in the sequence `[0,.Spec.Replicas)` have a Status of Running and a Ready Condition, if `.Spec.Replicas` is equal to `.Status.Replicas`, and if there are Pods that do not match their [target Pod state](#target-pod-state), the Pod with the largest ordinal in that set will be deleted.